Code-Institute-Submissions/ci_milestone2/README.md

 ##### Browser bugs

 This section only highlights the browsers and devices in which compatibility are less than excellent, referencing the ID as per table above.
+The bugs in this section were not fixed.

 - D_Edge_Win
   - Smooth scroll does not work